Zylann/godot_voxel/doc/source/module_development.md

 Layers
 -------

+### Main layers

+This module has 3 main layers:

+- Voxel: the voxel engine.
+Wrapped into `zylann::voxel::` namespace.
+- Util: library of functions, helpers and data structures, which does not depend on Voxel.
+Wrapped into `zylann::` namespace.
+- Thirdparty: third-party libraries.

 ### Folders

-The module is divided in several layers, each with different dependencies.
+The module is divided in several folders, each with different dependencies.
 Because of this, it is possible to use `VoxelMesher`, `VoxelGenerator` or `VoxelStream` standalone, without needing to use a `VoxelTerrain` node for example.

 Directory      | Description
 -------------- | -------------------------------------------------------------------------------------------------------